 The Curriculum is organised into four learning domains:

-The FTP can be undertaken on a fulltime or part-time basis while working in supervised medical management practice in various healthcare settings or government departments or authorities.
-Part-time training will be dependent on the time fraction of supervised medical management practice in the workplace.
-The minimum time fraction for part-time training is 0.5 FTE.
+The FTP can be undertaken on a full-time or part-time basis while working in supervised medical management practice in various healthcare settings or government departments or authorities.
+The minimum time fraction for part-time training is 0.5 EFT in supervised medical management practice in the workplace.
 The program may be completed in three years of full-time training.

 A Career in Medical Administration

 A RACMA Fellowship leads to a range of senior positions including:

 |Chief Medical Officers||Heads of divisions of medical services|

 |Chief executives of hospitals and universities||Chief health officers of government jurisdictions|